Are you ready for the big day?

-Beyond their legal defects, which we’ll get to in a moment, prenups have another serious drawback: They require your future spouse’s consent.
+Beyond their legal defects, which we’ll get to in a moment, prenup to protect wealth have another serious drawbacks: They require your future spouse’s consent.
 This inevitably leads to an awkward, potentially painful pre-wedding conversation that may challenge even the strongest of relationships.

 You have a much stronger, less awkward pre-wedding planning option at your disposal: an irrevocable trust.
 Experts know that irrevocable trusts effectively separate personal assets from marital assets without the need for that awkward conversation.

 Here are the top 5 things you need to know about this powerful form of asset protection: